Alfresco/docs-alfresco/transformation-engine/latest/install/index.md

 title: Installation overview
 ---

-The Document Transformation Engine consists of two software modules; the standalone Document Transformation Engine and the Alfresco Transformation client.

-* The standalone Document Transformation Engine runs on Windows and takes care of the file transformations.
+The standalone Document Transformation Engine runs on Microsoft Windows and provides file transformations.
-* The Alfresco Transformation client runs as part of Alfresco Content Services and communicates between Alfresco Content Services and the standalone Document Transformation Engine.

 ## Prerequisites

 There are a number of important notes to consider when installing the Document Transformation Engine in addition to the [supported platforms]({% link transformation-engine/latest/support/index.md %}).

+* The Document Transformation Engine requires an installation of [Alfresco Transform Service]({% link transform-service/latest/install/index.md %}).

 * The standalone Document Transformation Engine requires the software components to be installed and available on the same machine.

-* Only install the English versions of Microsoft Windows Server 2012 R2, and Microsoft Office 2016 32 bit because other languages cause encoding issues resulting in unpredictable behavior.
+* Only install the English versions of Microsoft Windows Server 2012 R2, and Microsoft Office because other languages cause encoding issues resulting in unpredictable behavior.

     > **Note:** Although the engine must be configured in English, this has no impact on the transformation language used for documents.

+* Microsoft Office 2016 or 2019 32-bit & 64-bit.

 * To enable the Document Transformation Engine to work with non-English documents you must install the desired Microsoft Office language pack of the language you want to work with.

 * The Document Transformation Engine does not work with Windows non-English regional settings.

 * Make sure that the Windows print spooler service is running.

-* GhostScript v8.64 and pdf2swf are no longer distributed along with Document Transformation Engine.
-Make sure you install both these tools manually.

 ### Sizing